-My home Holiday Studio Sale here in Massachusetts is the first weekend in November (just a week away!), and is a wonderful opportunity for New England locals to purchase seconds, and new work for gifting.
+My home Holiday Studio Sale here in Massachusetts is the first weekend in November, and is a wonderful opportunity for New England locals to purchase seconds, and new work for gifting.
 For the many who are too far to attend, there are wonderful new pots available now in my online shop, and I’ll continue to add new work through the New Year.
 Here are the facts:

 Online Etsy Shop